-Let me count the ways to celebrate afternoon tea week (or you know, whenever).
+Let me count the ways to induldge in an afternoon tea.
 Local favourites as chosen by Muddy and friends... jam first, obvs.

 We do scones and cake brilliantly in Cornwall don’t we?
 From ocean-view hotels with glam tiers of treats, to classic cream teas served on rustic picnic tables – you don’t have to travel far to find a corking afternoon tea around here.